 Thunderstorms: The Red Cross and other safety organizations recommend moving into indoor shelters for the duration of a thunderstorm.

-Fencing: Your community may have specific regulations concerning protection to be installed around your pool.
+Fencing: Your community may have specific regulations concerning protection to be installed around your swimming pool.
 Some require sturdy 6-foot fencing.
 This prevents children or pets from using the pool when there are no adults present to supervise.

-First aid kit location: Make certain everyone in your family, and visitors, know where you keep first aid equipment (Band-Aids, iodine, etc.) Keep it handy, in a convenient location.
+First aid kit Location: Make certain everyone in your family, and visitors, know where you keep first aid equipment (Band-Aids, iodine, etc.) Keep it handy, in a convenient location.
 (But, well away from the reach of small children!)

-Electrical appliances: Keep them away from the pool, lest they are knocked into the water.
+Electrical Appliances: Keep them away from the swimming pool, lest they are knocked into the water.
 For safety with the use of electrical appliances, radios, TV’s etc., talk to your pool dealer about a ground fault interrupter.
 The interrupter will avoid potential danger by shutting off power if a sudden power surge occurs at poolside.

 - Do not use quantities in excess of the recommended dosage on the label.

 - After super chlorinating, you must wait until the free residual chlorine is at the level recommended by the label instructions.